ravirahman/Secrets-API/README.md

 - Used envelope encryption to allow for password changes without having re-encrypting all secrets
 - Decided against client-side encryption (and SRP authentication) to allow for client-agnostic use via REST.
 - Only encrypts content of secret so the title is searchable
+- Used Test Driven Development to ensure that it works.
+45 Test cases are spread out across the [test](/test) directory to simulate the authentication flow and secret operations.
+It includes tests for scenarios that should result in both successful and erroneous responses.

 ## Future Improvements
 - Implement secret-specific encryption key and permission structure for secrets to allow for sharing between accounts